-Whether it be something as simple as waiting in line at the local coffee shop or as difficult as a pending medical diagnosis, waiting is a part of life and it is also a part of the Christian’s life.
-The difference is that once we enter into new life with Christ, our time in the waiting room takes on new meaning.
-Our ability to understand the spiritual truths concerning waiting is vital to our continued spiritual growth and development.
-Waiting’s intrusion becomes opportunity.
-We can trust the Spirit to give us the strength to bear our circumstances and enable us to use time of waiting to grow in our intimacy with the Lord.
+Whether it be something as simple as waiting in line at the local coffee shop or as tricky as a pending medical diagnosis, waiting is a part of life.
+It is also a part of the Christian’s life.
+The difference is that once we enter a new life with Christ, our time in the waiting room takes on new meaning.

 “Wait for the Lord; be strong, and let your heart take courage; wait for the Lord!” – Psalm 27:14

 While in the waiting room, we are apt to stumble about.
 Our perspective on waiting is one of the ways our society is out of stride with a biblical worldview.
-Not that waiting was easy for our ancestors, but they were more at peace with it.
+Not that waiting was easy for our ancestors, but they were more at peace.
 Throughout the Bible and even specifically regarding the coming Messiah, waiting is a regular refrain in the life of faith.
-Waiting well requires patience and humility.
-Waiting well demands we submit to a God who is sovereign.
-He alone is the One who controls the clock and the calendar.
-Full submission admits God is sovereign and I am not.

-It is not in our abilities to know the time or way in which God will work things out.
-He has however given us the ability to rest solely in God’s knowledge.
-Our role is to trust his promises and wait with hope, as God brings about his good work in us and for us.
 The experience of waiting on God reminds us that it is not our circumstances that define our reality.
 Rather, it is the truth of Christ’s love and life in us.
-This it what gives us hope in the waiting.
+Union with Christ is what gives us hope in the waiting.
 (Rom.
-8:28-29, Ecclesiastes 3:11, Isaiah 55:8-9, Philippians 1:6)
+8:28-30, Ecclesiastes 3:11, Isaiah 55:8-9, Philippians 1:6)

-Don Whitney reminds us of the freedom we have in the reward of discipline, and within spiritual disciplines is Jesus Christ’s own expectation of those who are his.
-Whitney emphasizes “Don’t think of prayer as an impersonal requirement.
-Realize that it is a person, the Lord Jesus Christ, with all authority and with all love, who expects us to pray.”
 Obedience to the Lord while waiting is not to remain inactive or passive.
-Practically, we are to set aside time each day to communicate with God through prayer and his Word.
+Practically, we must set aside time daily to communicate with God through prayer and his Word.
 If you find yourself in the waiting room, these spiritual disciplines provide help if we purpose to put into practice what God has told us is best:

 Seek God.